Lynch4360/Valhalla-Ink-MS1/README.md

 ## 2. UXD - User Experience Design

-The target demographic aare users aged 18-55, Really anyone who wants to get a tattoo
+The target demographic is users aged 18-55, Really the demographic is anyone who would want to get a tattoo

-The main goal of the Valhalla Ink website are
+The main goals of the Valhalla Ink website is:

-1. information  for its users.
+1. Information  for its users.
 The visitors to the site will be able to see what kind of artwork is the norm for the shop.

-2. To generate traffic to the site, allow future customers to have a hub for contacting the shop
+2. To generate traffic to the site, allow future customers to have a hub for contacting the shop.

 ## 3. User Stories